Doyin1/PHP-To-Do-List/PHPToDoList/readme.txt

 Simple To Do List Application that allows you to set when the tasks should be done.
-IIf you want to put down tasks for March you can make a to do for it and click the "Month" in the To Do to see all your tasks by month.
-If you have yearly goals you can set them to see goals for this year and the following.
+If you have montly or yearly goals you can set them to see goals for this year and the following.

 Used:
-    BootStrap, PHP, JS, MySQL, HTML, CSS, SASS???
+    BootStrap, PHP, JS, MySQL, HTML, CSS, SASS
     Basic PHP data validation and sanitation